For an optimal supply of nitrogen

-The most important issues for high performance during the lactation period are, next to energy supply, an adequate supply of rumen protein and nitrogen.
+The most important issues for high performance during the lactation period are, not only energy supply, but also an adequate supply of rumen protein and nitrogen.
 This guarantees the optimal formation of bacterial protein.

 An insufficient supply of ruminal microbes leads to a reduction of ruminal protein production.
-The milk protein synthesis deteriorates.
+Also, the milk protein synthesis deteriorates.

 Rumen microbes need two components to synthesize

-microbial protein: nitrogen (from ration or urea) and energy (from fibre, starch or sugar).
+microbial protein: nitrogen (from ration or urea) but also energy (from fibre, starch or sugar).

 - Specially developed for use on the dairy farm

 - Constant release during the day through special encapsulation (slow release urea)